belgif/thematic/person/documentation/Meeting_Report_Business_Workshop.md

 - EIDAS integration for European identification
 - eGov 3.0: Relationship determination between persons

-**For more information we refer to the consolidated slidedeck on slide: 12-22**
+> **ℹ️ Info: For more information we refer to the consolidated slidedeck on slide: 12-22**

 ### 3. Crossroads Bank for Enterprises (CBE) - Miguel Discart